island-is/island.is/libs/clients/middlewares/README.md

 ```

 {% hint style="info" %}
-The private cache is currently only designed for APIs that consume `innskra.island.is` access tokens and create private responses based on the user's nationalId claim.
-If this claim is missing, or you forget to pass the `auth` argument, then a warning is logged and the cache is disabled.
+The private cache is currently only designed for APIs that consume `innskra.island.is` access tokens and create private responses based on the user's `nationalId` claim.
+If the `nationalId` claim is missing, or you forget to pass the `auth` argument, then a warning is logged and the cache is disabled.
 {% endhint %}

 It's possible to have a shared cache for some requests and private for others: